kohlschutter/junixsocket/README.md

 * Supports sending and receiving [file descriptors](https://kohlschutter.github.io/junixsocket/filedescriptors.html).
 * Supports the abstract namespace on Linux.
 * Supports Java 8, 9, 10, 11, 12.
-* Comes with pre-built native libraries for macOS and Linux; custom libraries can be built using Maven.
+* Comes with pre-built native libraries for macOS, Linux and Windows; custom libraries can be built using Maven.
 * Supports JPMS/Jigsaw modules.
 * Apache 2.0 licensed.